top of page

 • Dates:

-- 6 nights in a colonial hotel in Otavalo, view here.
-'Hostal' means hotel (not hostel) in South America
+- 6 nights in a colonial hotel in Otavalo called Riviera Sucre, view here.
+'Hostal' means HOTEL (not hostel) in South America

-- 5 days of high neutering high numbers of dogs and cats
+- 5 days of neutering high numbers of dogs and cats

 - CE/CPD certificate